Binary Funding Impacts in Derivative Valuation: Modeling

 \subsubsection{Cash-flows}

-We consider a hedger and counterparty entering a ``new'' contract which exchanges promised dividends.
-First, we proceed our argument with the assumption that the two parties have not made any contract before the new contract.
-Later, this assumption will be relaxed by slightly modifying our model so that incremental effects can be considered.
+We consider a hedger and a counterparty entering a contract which exchanges promised dividends.
+Let $\frD_t$ denote the accumulated amount of the promised dividends up to $t \geq0$.
+We assume that $\frD$ is an $\dsF$-adapted c\`ad\`ag process, and the value is determined by an $n$-dimensional underlying asset process $S=(S^1, \dots, S^n)$ that follows the stochastic differential equation (SDE) under $\dsQ$:

-Let $\frD^N_t$ denote the accumulated amount of the promised dividends up to $t \geq0$.
-We assume that $\frD^N$ is an $\dsF$-adapted c\`ad\`ag process, and the value is determined by an $n$-dimensional underlying asset process $S=(S^1, \dots, S^n)$ that follows the next stochastic differential equation (SDE):
+for some $\dsF$-progressively measurable processes $(\sigma^i)^\top\in \dsR^n$ and $r$, which represents the OIS rate.
+We assume the following: \begin{assumption} The hedger can access defaultable zero coupon bonds of the hedger and the counterparty. \end{assumption} Let $S^H$ (resp. $S^C$) denote the defaultable bond of the hedger (resp. the counterparty), where $S^H$ and $S^C$ follow the next SDE:

-for some $\dsF$-progressively measurable processes $r$ and $(\sigma^i)^\top\in \dsR^n$.
-In addition, we assume that the $\dsF$-adapted process $\frD^N$ is independent of the information of defaults. \begin{remark} Note that an $\dsF$-adapted process may depend on default risks, since the default intensities are $\dsF$-adapted. \end{remark}
+where $(\sigma^i)^{\top} \in \dsR^{n}$ are $\dsF$-progressively measurable processes. $S^1, \dots, S^n$ are used to hedge $\frD$, while $S^H$ and $S^C$ are used to hedge the loss from breaching of the contract, which will later be denoted by $\Theta$.
+We denote $\Sigma\coloneqq [(\sigma^1)^\top \cdots (\sigma^n)^\top]^\top$ and $\sigma \coloneqq [\Sigma^\top~ (\sigma^H)^\top~ (\sigma^C)^\top]^{\top}$.
+In the following, we assume: \begin{assumption} $\Sigma\in \dsR^{n\times n}$ is invertible. \end{assumption} By this assumption, we justify the existence of a risk-neutral probability measure which is given in the early stage of this paper in \Cref{sec:setup}.
+Moreover, the risk-neutral probability is unique.
+A brief explanation for the change of measure is provided in \Cref{sec:risk-neutral}. \begin{remark} By (\ref{non-defaultable}), underlying assets do not depend on default risk, which means that we do not deal with credit derivatives.
+For modeling with emphasis on contagion risk, readers can refer to \cite{jiao2013optimal, brigo2014arbitrage, bo2019locally, bo2017credit}. \end{remark}